laurentperrinet/Perrinet20PredictiveProcessing/README.md

 teleological principle in which causation would be reversed.
 However, it is one way "by which we may seek to learn how things came to be, and to take their places in the harmonious complexity of the world."
-\[d'Arcy\].
+[@DArcy-Thompson17, p.XXX].
 Putting this another way, it is not important to know if the brain is bayesian, and that some its part may use Bayes rule explictly, but rather that it offers for a simpler explanation of these complex system.
 Here, we will consider the visual system from the retina to the oculomotor muscles as an organizarional closure (Autopoeise / maturama / varela).
 This will follow basic principles of self-organized behavior: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.

 ### Friston12